 Ovid’s Metamorphoses and the History of Art

 “In a broad sense,” writes art historian Paul Barolsky, “all art, even abstract or decorative art, is in some measure representational, and as such is an illusion or at least allusive, even when its meaning is elusive.
-The word ‘illusion’ is rooted in the word ludere, ‘to play,’ reminding us that all art, no matter how serious, is a form of play…“ Such playfulness, such whimsy endows Barolsky’s own discourses on art history.
-In the very titles of his books Michelangelo’s Nose: A Myth and Its Maker (1997), Why Mona Lisa Smiles and Other Tales by Vasari (1991), Infinite Jest: Wit and Humor in Italian Renaissance Art (1978), and The Faun in the Garden: Michelangelo and the Poetic Origins of Italian Renaissance Art (1994), Barolsky promises merriment — and delivers that and ever so much more in language as bright, pellucid, and refreshing as the waters of a tropical (or pre-industrial Venetian) lagoon.
-With the vividness and motivity of a master storyteller, Professor Barolsky invites his readers — not only professional colleagues, but also a broader audience of non-specialists — to tag along on his intellectually picaresque journeys.
+The word ‘illusion’ is rooted in the word ludere, ‘to play,’ reminding us that all art, no matter how serious, is a form of play...”
+Such playfulness, such whimsy endows Barolsky’s own discourses on art history.
+In the very titles of his books Michelangelo’s Nose, Why Mona Lisa Smiles, Infinite Jest, and The Faun in the Garden, Barolsky promises merriment—and delivers that and ever so much more in language as bright, pellucid, and refreshing as the waters of a tropical (or pre-industrial Venetian) lagoon.
+With the vividness and motivity of a master storyteller, Professor Barolsky invites his readers—not only professional colleagues, but also a broader audience of non-specialists—to tag along on his intellectually picaresque journeys.
 But make no mistake: though the narrative in his many books and essays sometimes seems as footloose as it is (blessedly) footnote-less, Barolsky knows the terrain of classical and Renaissance art and literature as intimately and entirely as Virgil knew Mount Purgatory’s.

-Professor Barolsky’s Athenaeum presentation will include a slide show of works of art that illustrate Ovidian themes.
-The lecture is free and open to all.
+Dr. Barolsky’s Athenaeum presentation included a slide show of works of art that illustrate Ovidian themes.